 Lady Ivis has black wavy hair which sometimes appears to be dark brown in a certain light, preferring to wear it caught up by silver jewellery.
 She has grey-green eyes and pale skin.
 She has a wide variety of different gowns, all of which reflect her personality; some days they’re bright and make her appear ravishing; other days they’re dark and brooding, hinting at her dark mood.
 They are always elaborately embroidered and of the latest designs from Mornhaven.

 She is accompanied most times by either her young halfling maid Larista Farburrow, or her older maid Veruka Sunsbright.
 Larista is a capable young thing, bearing a hidden short sword and padded armor beneath her skirts, and serves as both her mistress’ maid and bodyguard.
-Veruka has been her mistress’ maid all her life, and now also teaches the children in history, etiquette and writing.
-Veruka is also her personal secretary.
+Veruka has been her mistress’ maid all her life, and also taught the children of history, etiquette and writing.
+Veruka also serves Lady Ivis’ personal secretary.
 She considers all the members of the household her family, and despite appearing imperious, loves them all deeply, and would never betray them.
 Both came with the family from the City-State of Crebain.

-She spends much of her day overseeing many of the household duties as head of the household, mostly since her husband has little interest in the matter.
-She also works closely with Ser Kranstin Shearwater on matters of the castle’s supplies.
-She spends little time considering the personal activities of her children, although their appearance at court is always a concern.
+She spends much of her day overseeing many of the household duties as head of the household, mostly since her husband had little interest in the matter, and now to allow her daughter to concentrate on other matters of state and concern to the realm.
+She also works closely with Ser Kranstin Shearwater on matters of the castle’s supplies and defenses.
+She has rarely spent time considering the personal activities of her children, although their appearance at court is always a concern.
 When given private time, she reads from the castle’s substantial library, studies her spells and practices her self-defense skills with dagger, sword and quarterstaff, typically out of sight of the castle staff and guards.
 She does practice various forms of private meditation, and is a noted and fervent follower of the Gray Voyager.